spacemeshos/product/product_plan.md

 ### Release Highlights

-The main use case case of MVP1 is to support [Spacemesh Coin](spacemesh_coin.md) cryptocurrency transactions between anyone and to award `Spacemesh coins` to validators who run full Spacemesh nodes with their PCs on the Spacemesh mainent.
+The main use case case of MVP1 is to support [Spacemesh Coin](spacemesh_coin.md) cryptocurrency transactions between any two parties and to award `Spacemesh coins` to validators who run full Spacemesh mainent nodes on their PCs.
 The Spacemesh full node implements the Spacemesh consensus protocol and other protocols to support this use case.

 The main goal of this release is to provide a basic working version of a permissionless and trustless Internet money that is secure, decentralized and scalable without using POW or PoStake mechanisms.